 In 2006 disaster struck, as Chris Asher was ruled out of golf through injury, and none of the rest of the committee bothered to book any events for the year.
 The society was nearly over before it had begun.

-At the same time in 2006, and in another pub in Medway, there was another independent society beginning.
+At the same time in 2004, and in another pub in Medway, there was another independent society beginning.
 The pub was The Falcon in Gillingham.
 The Society name was imagintively named The Falcon.
 This society was incepted by Ciaran Rowe and Martin Wells (who was also the landlord).
-The concept of this society was 1 event a month at some of the more affordable courses in the Kent area, and run on a league basis.
+The original concept of this society was to run an annual golf holiday based on The Ryder Cup format (this event is still hotly contested today)but by 2006 had expanded to include an annual Society competition.
+This was run as 1 event a month at some of the more affordable courses in the Kent area, and run on a league basis.
 This society also flourished, and saw large numbers of players.

 Le Tournoi got back on track in 2007, and the two societies began to cross each others paths, so that by 2009 we had a core group of players playing in both societies.

 Unfortunately it was hurting both societies.
 Le Tournoi was losing some members who wanted to play the cheaper golf, and The Falcon was losing members in the month Le Tournoi were playing as they wanted to try different courses.
 It meant that for 4 months of the year, both societies were battling for numbers, and competing with each other.

 So towards the end of 2009 a decision was made to merge the fixtures for the two societies for 2010.
 We introduced the concept of Division 1 and Division 2, with Promotions and Relegations, whilst maintaining the Majors that have prizes.
 We also introduced an Xmas society as a fun event for people to come and play, and hopefully take some treats home for their families.